India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 The farmers, meanwhile, have turned their tractors and trolleys into temporary homes.
 They have schools for children, their own newspaper to tackle misinformation, social media handles to amplify their message, hundreds of free kitchens as well as medical facilities.

-On Tuesday, some farmers carrying ceremonial swords reached as far as the Red Fort, a historic 17th-century Mughal fort in the heart of the city, where they scaled outer walls and hoisted flags
+Farmers carrying ceremonial swords reached the historic Red Fort in the heart of Delhi, scaling walls and hoisting flags

-On Tuesday, local police fired tear gas shells and used batons to beat protesting farmers at multiple locations across the national capital, while farmers broke through barricades and stormed the historic Red Fort.
+On Tuesday, local police fired tear gas and used batons to beat protesting farmers at multiple locations across the nation's capital, while farmers broke through barricades and stormed the historic Red Fort.

 They were seen waving three different flags from the fort's ramparts — the Indian tricolor, flags representative of the unions and the "Nishaan Sahib," a sacred religious symbol associated with the Sikh community.